GiovanniSalmeri/yellow-yamlish/README.md

 Yamlish 0.8.20
 =================
-Yaml-style page settings.
+YAML-style page settings.

 ## How to install an extension

 [Download ZIP file](https://github.com/GiovanniSalmeri/yellow-yamlish/archive/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-## How to use Yaml-style page settings
+## How to use YAML-style page settings

-This extensions allows to use page settings in Yaml style.
+This extensions allows to use page settings in YAML style.
 Leading and trailing quotes are interpreted as delimiters, C-style escapes are translated.
 Settings not delimited by quotes are left untouched.

 This is useful for example if your workflow includes [Pandoc](https://pandoc.org/).

 ## Examples

-A page with Yaml-style settings:
+A page with YAML-style settings:

 ```
 ---